kodeFant/driftercode.com/content/blog/elm-in-react-with-parcel/index.md

 This states that the Main module can communicate with JavaScript outside of the Elm application.

-Then we will add a port command that we will send to React.
-And a `Flags` type for defining the initial state coming from React.
+Then we will add a port command that we will send to React, and a `Flags` type for defining the initial state coming from React.

 ```elm
 port updateCountInReact : Int -> Cmd msg